UPPMAX/HPC-python/docs/packages.rst

 - Instead of writing code yourself there may be others that have done the same!

-- Many **scientific tools** are distributed as **python package**s making it possible to run a script in the prompt and there defining files to be analysed and arguments defining exactly what to do.
+- Many **scientific tools** are distributed as **python package**'s making it possible to run a script in the prompt and there define files to be analysed and arguments defining exactly what to do.

 - A nice **introduction to packages** can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/